 Grilled Pork Tenderloin Marinade

-All good marinades have similar components, fat and acid for tenderness and flavor, salt, sugar, and additional seasonings.
+All good marinades have similar components: fat and acid for tenderness and flavor, as well as salt, sugar, and additional seasonings.
 This beer and mustard marinade has all of the right elements with a flavor profile that perfectly complements the pork.
 After combining the ingredients for the marinade, I like to keep it in a zip top bag or covered bowl in the refrigerator.
 You can let your pork marinate for as little as an hour, or up to 8 hours for a stronger flavor profile.

 How to Grill Pork Tenderloin